Electives and Research Opportunities - Internal Medicine Residency

 These two electives provide additional training for those interested in a career in hospitalist practice.
 Residents learn the art of medical consultation and perioperative medical management under the guidance of academic hospitalists.
 They participate in quality assurance projects and learn about the business aspect of hospital practice.

-Under the supervision of specialists in Occupational Medicine, residents evaluate patients with job related illnesses, participate in ongoing research or may work with with physicians at health facilities at industrial plants in Baltimore.
+Under the supervision of specialists in Occupational Medicine, residents evaluate patients with job related illnesses, participate in ongoing research or may work with physicians at health facilities at industrial plants in Baltimore.
 See the Occupational Health Programs for more information.
 In addition, residents interested in a career in Occupational Medicine may link their curriculum at UMMC to the Occupational and Environmental Medicine Residency at Johns Hopkins University.

-Resident participate in a multidisciplinary clinic evaluation of the elderly, engage in inpatient consultations, and care for patients in the geriatrics inpatient unit and nursing home.
+Residents participate in a multidisciplinary clinic evaluation of the elderly, engage in inpatient consultations, and care for patients in the geriatrics inpatient unit and nursing home.
 Outpatient clinics provide residents with training on the management of frail elderly, osteoporosis and older patients with multiple comorbidities.

 HIV Service, Transplant Infectious Diseases and International Health